osm-search/Nominatim/docs/admin/Tokenizers.md

 ### How it works

-On import the tokenizer processes names in the following four stages:
+On import the tokenizer processes names in the following three stages:

+1. During the **Sanitizer step** incoming names are cleaned up and converted to **full names**.
+This step can be used to regularize spelling, split multi-name tags into their parts and tag names with additional attributes.
+See the [Sanitizers section](#sanitizers) below for available cleaning routines.
-1. The **Normalization** part removes all non-relevant information from the input.
+2. The **Normalization** part removes all information from the full names that are not relevant for search.
-2. Incoming names are now converted to **full names**.
-This process is currently hard coded and mostly serves to handle name tags from OSM that contain multiple names (e.g. [Biel/Bienne](https://www.openstreetmap.org/node/240097197)).
-3. Next the tokenizer creates **variants** from the full names.
-These variants cover decomposition and abbreviation handling.
-Variants are saved to the database, so that it is not necessary to create the variants for a search query.
-4. The final **Tokenization** step converts the names to a simple ASCII form, potentially removing further spelling variants for better matching.

-At query time only stage 1) and 4) are used.
-The query is normalized and tokenized and the resulting string used for searching in the database.
+3. The **Token analysis** step takes the normalized full names and creates all transliterated variants under which the name should be searchable.
+   See the [Token analysis](#token-analysis) section below for more information.

+During query time, only normalization and transliteration are relevant.
+An incoming query is first split into name chunks (this usually means splitting the string at the commas) and the each part is normalised and transliterated.
+The result is used to look up places in the search index.

 ### Configuration